Utrecht Science Murals

 Utrecht component: Together with Prof. George Uhlenbeck – professor in Utrecht from 1935 – 1938, Prof Leonard Ornstein developed a mathematical framework to describe the random walk.

-The mural paintings are made possible by financial support from the Faculty of Science, the Department of Physics, the Institute for Theoretical Physics, the Debye Institute for Nanomaterials Science and the Delta Institute for Theoretical Physics.
+The mural paintings are made possible by financial support from the Faculty of Science, the Department of Physics, the Department of Chemistry, the Institute for Theoretical Physics, the Debye Institute for Nanomaterials Science the Delta Institute for Theoretical Physics and Stichting Physica.